-For machines that operate in more than one mode, such as combination mill-lathe machines, you'll create a separate setup file for each mode of operation.
+For machines that operate in more than one mode, such as combination mill-lathe machines, you'll create a separate Setup file for each mode of operation.

-FlashCut will use the default Tooling and User files created during software installation.
 If you use FlashCut's tool offset and compensation features extensively, you may find it convenient to create several Tooling files.